bufbuild/protobuf-es/docs/writing_plugins.md

 }
 ```

+NOTE:  Messages can be recursive structures, containing other message and enum definitions.
+The example above does not illustrate generating _all_ possible messages in a `Schema` object.
+It was simplified for brevity.

 #### Reading Custom Options

 Protobuf-ES does not yet provide support for extensions, neither in general as pertaining to proto2 nor with custom options in proto3.
 However, in the interim, there are convenience functions for retrieving any custom options specified in your .proto files.
 These are provided as a temporary utility until full extension support is implemented.